 Removable Fifth Wheel Hitches Styles and Price Considerations

-At first glance of purchasing a fifth wheel, one might think there is only one style or type for installation.
+At first glance, a potential fifth wheel RVer might think there is only one hitch style.
 However, this is not true.
-In fact, there are most notably two different styles that allow for the complete or limited use of the truck bed when the hitch is detached.
+Two different fifth wheel hitch styles allow full or partial use of the truck bed when the hitch is detached.

 However, before installing the hitch yourself there are some things to consider:

-- Is your truck designed to haul the amount of weight you are planning to haul?
+- Can your truck safely haul the weight you want to haul?

-- Luckily, spray on bed liners will NOT affect the durability of your hitching system since the liner is in fact “part” of the bed itself.
-You will NOT need to remove a spray on bed liner to install a fifth wheel hitch.
+- IF you have a spray on bed liner, it will NOT impact your hitching system.
+The liner is already “part” of the truck bed.
+You don’t need to remove a spray on bed liner to install a fifth wheel hitch.

 Professional fifth wheel hitch installation is ideal if you are not confident about installing the fifth wheel hitch.
 Yes, it costs more, but that extra price gives peace of mind when the installation is done right.

 Why removing fifth wheel hitch bed rails is dumb.